 The Better Business Bureau lists a total of 71 complaints against State Collection Service in the past three years, with 33 closed in the last 12 months.
 22 complaints have been accepted as resolved to the satisfaction of the complainant.
 Complaints against State Collection typically allege errors in reporting debts to the credit reporting agencies or mistakes in billing.
 The 10 negative customer reviews allege problems with customer service.
 Many of the complaints result from calls for unverified debts or excessive phone calls.
 In addition, there are 13 negative customer reviews of this company complaining of rude collection agents; inaccurate billing and reporting information; and excessive phone calls.
 The BBB has given them a rating of A+.
 Justia lists at least 7 different cases of civil litigation in which State Collection Service appears as a defendant.

 Absolutely.
+You can sue a debt collector.
 Here are some Sample Cases and Complaints against State Collection Service, Inc.

 The FDCPA and the FCRA in particular contain provisions that require collection agencies to adhere to laws designed to protect “the unsophisticated consumer” from abuses.
 In other words, some collection agencies tempt to “fool” or mislead consumers by taking advantage of consumers’ unfamiliarity with the laws regulating the collections industry.
 When these cases go to court, the collection agencies often do not prevail.
 State Collection Service has established itself as an expert in the area of compliance.
 So-called unsophisticated consumers faced with financial difficulties sometimes file complaints out of frustration, and many complaints against State are focused on credit reporting or billing issues.
 Some of these complaints have been litigated.
 For instance, a 2016 civil case alleged that SCS violated the FDCPA’s provisions prohibiting phone calls during times that have been identified as inconvenient and other provisions against unfair or unconscionable means of debt collection.
 Although the court acknowledged the right of the plaintiff to bring charges, evidence at trial found that thry had not committed any violations.
 Nonetheless, consumers with valid complaints have prevailed in some civil actions against State Collection Service—a 2015 decision in the United States District Court for the Northern District of Illinois, Eastern Division, awarded a plaintiff a judgment of $1,001 in statutory damages and reasonable attorney fees for State Collection Service’s violations of the FDCPA.